-Practical hands-on training in the areas of scenic construction, stage lighting, and costume sound production, construction and backstage crew assignments.
+Practical hands-on training in the areas of scenic construction, stage lighting, and sound production, costume construction and backstage crew assignments.
 Advanced students will be encouraged to assume leadership positions as crew chiefs, designers, and master electricians.
 May be taken for variable credit.